 Similar results were found when participants were presented with the statement ‘Spanish is as important as English’.
-Interestingly, participants of all political orientation, but center-left, showed a similar level of agreement with this statement, as presented in Table 19.
+Interestingly, participants of all political orientation, except for center-left, showed a similar level of agreement with this statement, as presented in Table 16.